Javingka/cardano-node-notes/plutus-playground/plutus-code/code disection/contracts/firstContract.md

 ```
 ### Module declaration

-Next, the name od the Haskell module and a series of library imports used in the code
+Next, the name of the Haskell module and a series of library imports used in the code
 ```haskell
 module OurGift where